ZSzabo-85/Splunk-Lab/README.md

 ```
 This command starts Splunk and automatically accepts the license agreement.

-On the first startup, user is prompted to create credentials (username and password) to access th Splunk web interface.
+On the first startup, user is prompted to create credentials (username and password) to access the Splunk web interface.

 ## Start Splunk on system boot